YicongHong/Discrete-Continuous-VLN/README.md

 ## TODOs (COMING VERY SOON!)
 - [x] VLN-CE Installation Guide
-- [x] Submitted version R2R-CE code of CMA and Recurrent-VLN-BERT with the Candidate Waypoint Predictor (CWP)
+- [x] Submitted version R2R-CE code of CMA and Recurrent-VLN-BERT with the CWP
 - [x] Running guide
 - [x] Pre-trained weights of the navigator networks and the CWP
 - [ ] RxR-CE code